jimmoffitt/rbHistoricalPT/README.md

 This information is provided as a "quote" JSON payload when hitting the job-specific end-point.
 There is an example of this "quote" payload in the getStatus method header.

 After a job is quoted, the work flow stops until the job is accepted or rejected.

-    Note: if you are test-driving Historical PowerTrack (or "trialing"), job acceptance/rejection will be a manual process (by Gnip staff) and can not be automated via the Historical PowerTrack API.
-Once you are in a subscription or on-demand contract, you'll be able to automate this approval process.

 Job are accepted or rejected by passing in an "accept" boolean parameter.

 If a job is accepted, the Job is launched and enters the "running" stage.
 While a job is running, the actual data that matching the job's rules is extracted from the archives.
 This process can take many hours to complete.
 This